Housing Accessibility

 Background

 Housing should meet the needs of all individuals, regardless of age and ability level.
 Accessible housing, which accommodates people of all ages and ability levels, is crucial to the majority of Americans who say they would like to remain in their homes as they age.
 Yet many homes are not accessible.
 Most existing housing stock and new construction are multi-level with stairs.
-This can pose a challenge for those who develop problems with mobility, especially as they age.
-Estimates are the population of older adults will increase from 40 million to 89 million between 2010 and 2050.
-That means they will go from making up 13 percent of the population to 20 percent of the estimated population.
+This can pose a challenge for those who develop problems with mobility, which are more common as they get older.
+Estimates are that the population of older adults will increase from 57 million to 82 million between 2022 and 2050.
+That means they will go from making up 17 percent of the population to 22 percent of the estimated population.
 As a result, demand for more housing that is suitable for older adults is expected to increase.
-The Journal of the American Planning Association has projected that by 2050, 21 percent of households will have at least one resident with a physical limitation.

 Incorporating these features into new home design makes sense when considering the costs and benefits to current and future homebuyers and residents.
 These structural elements come at a relatively low cost when included during construction.
 They can, however, be costly to add or change after a home is finished.
 Some local jurisdictions have begun promoting these features in new construction through code requirements or incentives to consumers and builders.